andremsouza/dip-project-business-card-recognition/README.md

 [ ] - Web scraping for more info about the extracted entities

-[ ] - Text categorization for the portuguese language
+[ ] - Text categorization for the english language

 ## Examples of input images and outputs